fe-moldark/wesleykent-website/gameconsole_assembly_and_config.markdown

 ### Configuring the basics
 Let's start at the very beginning with the OS.
 Download the RPi Imager tool and use the most up-to-date Raspbian Desktop version and flash the sd card.
 <br><br>
 After the initial install and boot run the typical `sudo apt-get update` and `sudo apt-get upgrade` - this will take some time.
 From the raspi-config settings enable the following interfaces: `SSH`, `VNC`, `SPI`, `I2C`.
 While still in the raspi-config settings go to "Advanced" and choose the expand filesystem option.
-Assign a static IP address for the system or assign one to it from your router based on the MAC and then go through the setup process for VNC.
+Assign a static IP address for the system or assign one to it from your router based on the MAC address and then go through the setup process for VNC.
 <br><br>
 Set the resolution to 720x400 using preferences > screen configuration.
 Alternatively, you can use the `/boot/config.txt` file to manually assign this using whatever `hdmi_group` and `hdmi_mode` that resolution falls under.
 Lastly, depending on your screen you may need to uncomment the `disable_overscan=1` line in order to use the entire screen and remove any black borders.
 Under raspi-config force audio through the 3.5mm on-board jack.
-If you choose to connect the stereo channels from the LCD you will need to force that audio output to the HDMI option there.
+If you choose to connect the stereo channels from the LCD you will need to force that audio output to the HDMI option instead.
 <br><br>

 ### Modules / libraries to install